 After Team Canada announced its World Junior camp roster, TSN’s James Duthie asked McKenna about his experience at Penn State.
 McKenna said, “There’s less time and space out here.
 Guys are bigger, stronger, faster.
 Coming here, I wanted to challenge myself, and I think college has done that.
 This has been a big growth year for me.”

-If this current wave of CHL-to-NCAA players succeeds, we could see more top prospects making the switch in future years.
-McKenna’s performance at Penn State will serve as a crucial test case for whether elite CHL prospects can successfully transition to NCAA hockey while earning NIL compensation and staying on track for NHL careers.
+If this wave of CHL-to-NCAA players succeeds, more top prospects could follow the same path in the years ahead.
+McKenna’s performance at Penn State will serve as a key test case.
+Can elite junior talent make a smooth transition to college hockey, earn NIL compensation, and still stay on track for an NHL career?
+His time with the Nittany Lions should go a long way toward answering that question.

 NOTE: this story has been updated with new information.